 Why this matters now

-Bain's 2025 Technology Report describes agentic AI as a structural shift in enterprise technology — not another wave of incremental automation but a fundamental change in how work gets done.
+Bain's 2025 Technology Report describes agentic AI as a structural shift in enterprise technology.
 Forrester is writing about an "agentic business fabric" where agents, data, and people collaborate to deliver outcomes.
 The MACH Alliance launched an Agent Ecosystem initiative with over forty enterprise technology companies.
-This isn't speculative.
-The infrastructure layer is maturing fast.

 The starting line is closer than you think.